onja-org/figma-lab/README.md

 1. **Select your best card design** from the previous exercises
 2. **Right-click** → "Create component" or press Ctrl/Cmd+Alt+K
 3. **Notice the purple outline** - this indicates it's now a master component
-4. **Rename it**: Double-click the layer name and call it "User Card"
+4. **Rename it**: Double-click the layer name on the lef pannel and call it "User Card"

 ### Part B: Create Instances
 1. **Drag the component** from the Assets panel (left sidebar) onto your canvas